What Are the Difficulties in a Stepparent Adoption?

 Stepparents can play a very important role in a child’s development and well-being.
 According to data provided by The Step Family Foundation, more than half of all U.S. families are re-married or re-coupled.
 Many children live with a stepparent.
 However, without adoption, these stepparents have very limited legal rights.

 Adoption allows stepparents to formalize their relationship with a child.
 Through California’s adoption process, a stepparent can access full rights by becoming a child’s legal parent.
-Here is a brief overview of the most important things stepparents need to know about the atepparent adoption process in California.
+Here is a brief overview of the most important things stepparents need to know about the stepparent adoption process in California.

 Stepparent Adoption in California: The Basics

 Adoption is one aspect of family law and is the formal process through which a legal relationship is created between a parent and a child.
 Without adoption, a stepparent will not have full parental rights in California.
-Even a stepparent who has lived with, and provided financial support for a child for many years lacks rights unless they adopt the child.
+Even a stepparent who has lived with, and provided financial support for a child for many years lacks full parental rights unless they adopt the child.

 Primary Difficulty: A Challenge from the Non-Spouse Parent